What is an umbrella company?

 How does an umbrella company work?

 The mechanics of working through an umbrella company are straightforward.
 Once the contract is agreed, you will be required to log your time using a timesheet, which will normally be countersigned by your client.
 This is then forwarded to the umbrella company (some will want the actual timesheet, while others may offer an online utility where you can upload the details) who will use it to invoice the client.
-Once the client has settled the invoice the umbrella company will forward payment to you, less their fees and any tax or NI due, along with a payslip that gives full details of how your pay has been calculated.
+Once the client has settled the invoice the umbrella company will forward payment to you, less their employment costs, margin and any tax or NI due, along with a payslip and pay calculation that gives full details of how your pay has been calculated.

 As with any business activity, this black-and-white statement of the umbrella company’s role is subject to various shades of grey, and there are important differences between the services offered by different providers.
 Some claim that they can provide tax advantages – treat these with caution, as there is very little opportunity to manage your tax liability to your advantage once you enter PAYE.
 Others give the impression that they can simplify the process of claiming or maximise the benefit of your business expenses.
 Again, this should be taken with a grain of salt – the expenses that a contractor working through an umbrella company may claim are strictly limited and the requirements on the contractor don’t change – the expense must have been incurred entirely and exclusively in the discharging of your contract, and you will still be required to keep all receipts.
 More details on the expenses that may be claimed as a contractor can be found in the ContractorUK expenses section.

 Comparing umbrella companies